-Policy WDM5: Landfill I Developme ent for Fi nal Disposal of Residual Waste away from road freight. as transport by road is the principal means currently and sites with easy and cheap access to the rail and waterways network will be relatively rare.
+Policy WDM5: Policy WDM5: Landfill Development for Final Disposal of Residual Waste • cheap access to the rail and waterways network will be relatively rare.
 If the mitigation measure in WMD2 is included in that policy this will help mitigate the effects of this policy.
-Mitigation measures More emphasis should be given in Policy WM2 to supporting sites where non-road transport is a possibility. road transport modes.
-However, this is likely to lead to a neutral effect due to the difficulty of achieving access to the rail and waterways network.
-SA11: Improve the quality of the built environment, protect and enhance historic assets and make efficient use of land. + + + A sequential approach is included which requires a focus first on existing sites and then PDL. + + + No change SA12: Avoid, protect and enhance historic assets. + + + The specific site criteria require demonstrating that areas of historic importance are protected. + + + No change SA13: Improve the quality and range of services available within communities and + + + The sequential test criteria should help ensure sites are located in convenient and sustainable locations. + + + No change
+Mitigation measures More emphasis should be given in Policy WM2 to supporting sites where non-road transport is a possibility.
+SA11: Improve the quality of the built environment, protect and enhance historic assets and make efficient use of land. + + + A sequential approach is included which requires a focus first on existing sites and then PDL. + + + No change SA12: Avoid, protect and enhance historic assets. + + + The specific site criteria require demonstrating that areas of historic importance are protected. + + + No change SA13: Improve the quality and range of services available within communities and connections to wider networks. + + + The sequential test criteria should help ensure sites are located in convenient and sustainable locations. + + + No change